Healthy New Year's Resolution Tips

 - Perfectionism: Striving for a goal is great; striving for perfection is unhealthy.
 Giving yourself unrealistic or unattainable goals is detrimental to your mental and your physical health.
 That desire for perfectionism can often be a defense mechanism, when you're either consciously or subconsciously protecting yourself from the judgment of others.
 Focus that energy on progress, not perfection, and you'll have a much better year.

-- Stress: Whether you have clinical anxiety or you've been stressing way too much in 2016, your compromised mental health can have a seriously negative impact on your health.
+- Stress: Whether you have clinical anxiety or you've been stressing way too much, your compromised mental health can have a seriously negative impact on your health.
 Stress can cause weight gain, bloating, physical pain, skin problems, and more.
 Quite a setback for your healthiest year yet, right?
-To relax and cut out stress in 2017, get yourself a great therapist, or try a self-care practice like diffusing essential oils.
+To relax and cut out stress, get yourself a great therapist, or try a self-care practice like diffusing essential oils.